tosanjay/NeuroLog/README.md

 # NeuroLog

-**Compilation-free vulnerability detection for C/C++ using neuro-symbolic analysis: LLM perception + Datalog reasoning.**
+**Compilation-free static analysis for C/C++ using neuro-symbolic reasoning: LLM perception + Datalog logic.**

-NeuroLog is a neuro-symbolic static analysis pipeline that detects memory corruption vulnerabilities in C/C++ source code without requiring compilation.
-The **neural** component (an LLM) reads raw source code and extracts structured Datalog facts; the **symbolic** component (Souffle Datalog) performs formal interprocedural taint analysis, memory safety reasoning, and integer overflow detection.
+NeuroLog is a neuro-symbolic static analysis research prototype that extracts and reasons about program properties from C/C++ source code — without requiring compilation.
+The **neural** component (an LLM) reads raw source code and extracts structured Datalog facts representing data flow, control flow, type information, and function relationships; the **symbolic** component (Souffle Datalog) performs formal interprocedural reasoning over those facts.

+The extracted fact base is general-purpose: the same facts support taint analysis, memory safety checks, type safety reasoning, crypto API misuse detection, and any other property expressible in Datalog.
+Users can write custom Datalog rules to query arbitrary program properties.

 ## Key Idea

 Traditional static analysis tools require a complete build environment to produce an intermediate representation (AST, CFG, SSA).
 This is a significant barrier for analyzing legacy code, partial codebases, or projects with complex build systems.

 **NeuroLog replaces the compiler frontend with an LLM.** The LLM reads C source directly and emits the same structured facts (Def, Use, Call, Guard, MemWrite, etc.) that a compiler-based extractor would produce.
-These facts feed into standard Datalog rules that perform interprocedural taint analysis — no compilation, no headers, no build system required.
+These facts feed into standard Datalog rules for interprocedural analysis — no compilation, no headers, no build system required.

+Because the reasoning layer is Datalog, the analysis is **extensible by writing rules, not code**.
+Adding a new analysis (e.g., detecting insecure crypto API usage, checking resource leak patterns, or enforcing coding standards) requires only new `.dl` rule files — the fact extraction is reused as-is.

 ```
                           NEURAL                          SYMBOLIC